Property Spotlight: A family home in one of Harpenden’s most exclusive areas

 Archant

-This attaractive Jarvis-bult detached family home forms part of a sought-after development, located in the heart of West Common.
+This attractive Jarvis-built detached family home forms part of a sought-after development in the heart of West Common.

 Enjoying tranquil views over open fields to the rear, Oakwood Drive is a small, private cul-de-sac off Oakfield Road, within easy access of the centre of Harpenden.

-The present owners have improved and modernised the house to include an impresive hand-built Fine Fitted bespoke kitchen with an extensive range of base and wall units and beautiful granite work surfaces incorporating a stylish island and breakfast bar.
+The present owners have improved and modernised the house to include an impresive hand-built Fine Fitted bespoke kitchen with beautiful granite work surfaces incorporating a stylish island and breakfast bar.

-On the ground floor there is a bright and spacious entrance hall, three separate reception rooms, the large open plan dining/family/kitchen area, a utility and cloakroom
+On the ground floor there is a spacious entrance hall, three reception rooms, the large open plan dining/family/kitchen area, a utility and cloakroom

 On the first floor there are five good sized bedrooms, two of which are served with en suite bathrooms, and a separate family bathroom.

-Outside, the front garden provides a block paved driveway with parking for several cars and access to a detached double garage with gated access to the landscaped rear garden, which has been mainly laid to lawn, with an extensive patio to the rear.
+Outside, the front garden provides a block paved driveway with parking for several cars and access to a detached double garage.
+The landscaped rear garden has been mainly laid to lawn, with an extensive patio to the rear.

 There is potential for extension to the rear, side and possibly into the second floor, subject to planning permission.